-You actually do not eat for two when pregnant so technically, it is an excuse however, please eat when you are hungry.
-Experts warn that even women who began their pregnancies at healthy weight, or slightly overweight, could put their child at risk if they used pregnancy as a time to ditch sensible eating habits.
+Technically, you’re actually not eating for two when pregnant so it is an excuse.
+However, please eat when you are hungry.
+Experts warn that even women who began their pregnancies at a healthy weight, or slightly overweight, could put their children at risk if they used pregnancy as a time to ditch sensible eating habits.
 When a woman has high blood sugar during pregnancy she is likely to pass that on to her baby which puts the child at risk of developing Diabetes.

 So eat healthy instead of more.

 When is the best time to introduce real food to a baby?